Weekly Dashboard Report

 • Click Take Me to Explore

-• In Zendesk Explore, click Tickets and enter the time period for the previous week (Sunday through Saturday)
+• Click Tickets and enter the time period for the previous week (Sunday through Saturday)

 • Record the number of created(new) tickets and solved tickets into the Support tab on the dashboard report

 • Click Efficiency and enter the time period for the previous week.
-Record the first response time in the dashboard
+Divide the response time by 60 minutes.

 • Click Satisfaction.
 Enter the time period for the previous week.
 Record the satisfaction rate in the support tab of the dashboard.